-Mohonk Preserve’s Community Science Program, launched in 2014, invites members of the community to engage in scientific research and long-term ecological monitoring through direct participation in natural history observation, data collection, and analysis.
+Mohonk Preserve’s Community Science Program, launched in 2014, invites members of the community to engage in scientific research and long-term ecological monitoring through direct participation in natural history observation, data collection and analysis.
 This program aims to provide educational and science-based volunteer opportunities for participants of all ages and experience levels and promote a deeper understanding of the local impacts of climate change.

 Community Science Volunteers

-• Receive training and support from Preserve staff and experienced volunteer leaders
+- Receive training and support from Preserve staff and experienced volunteer leaders

-• Become a critical part of the Conservation Science team’s efforts on the Shawangunk Ridge.
+- Become a critical part of the Conservation Science team’s efforts on the Shawangunk Ridge.

-• May participate in a wide range of ongoing studies and projects
+- May participate in a wide range of ongoing studies and projects

 Community Science Volunteer Opportunities Include:

-Phenology Project
+Phenology Trail

 Record the timing of seasonal events of specific flora and fauna species at the Foothills Phenology Trail.
 (Year-Round)